Skip to main content

 Compare floating-point numbers

-Directly comparing numbers with a floating point may lead to unpredictable results.
-We recommend using methods of the built-in Math object to compare numbers and especially money values correctly.
+Comparing floating-point numbers directly can yield unpredictable results.
+Use methods from the built-in Math object to compare numbers — especially money values — reliably.

 // compare two floating-point numbers